KeremAR/DevOps-Cheat/Kubernetes/kubernetes-readme.md

 #### Scaling a ReplicaSet

-To change the number of replicas managed by a ReplicaSet, you can use the `kubectl scale` command.

 For example, to scale a ReplicaSet named `frontend` to 2 replicas:
 ```bash
 kubectl scale --replicas=2 rs/frontend